 Rum, the Next

-The Juggling King concept was born after Guernsey local Jack Gervaise-Brazier had the dream to one day produce the only spirit to be distilled and fermented on the island using locally grown cane.
+The Juggling King concept was born after we had the dream to one day produce the only spirit to be distilled and fermented on the island using locally grown cane.

-Moving on from the production of ale and gin that has characterised the local alcohol market in recent years, Jack methodically put his plans into motion…and the rest is history.
+Moving on from the production of ale and gin that has characterised the local alcohol market in recent years, We methodically put our plans into motion…and the rest is history.

 “We’ve worked around the clock with our master distiller Matthew Lane, crafting a never-before-seen operation to create a sophisticated, multi-faceted rum that boasts an impressive taste.”